CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 CrucibleIQ vs Mendeley

 Quick verdict: Mendeley is Elsevier's reference manager with social and recommendation features.
-CrucibleIQ is an independent, integrated research environment focused on the complete research workflow.
-Here's how they differ.
+CrucibleIQ is an independent, integrated research environment: one place to research, read, annotate, write, cite, and publish.
+Mendeley manages references inside the Elsevier ecosystem.
+CrucibleIQ runs the workflow, publisher-neutral.

 Feature Comparison